zbalkan/Get-EarthquakeInfo/README.md

 A cmdlet that outputs "Recent Earthquakes" data from KANDILLI OBSERVATORY AND EARTHQUAKE RESEARCH INSTITUTE (KOERI)

 ### DESCRIPTION
-   Data is fetched from "http://www.koeri.boun.edu.tr/scripts/lasteq.asp" address.
+   Data is fetched from "http://www.koeri.boun.edu.tr/scripts/lasteq.asp" address by default.
+But it can also use Turkish page "http://www.koeri.boun.edu.tr/scripts/lst7.asp".
 ### EXAMPLE 1
    `Get-EarthquakeInfo # Gets full data as a list`
 ### EXAMPLE 2